JackCompass/googleme/discoveries/2_postgres_with_nest_and_typeorm.discovery.md

 })
 export class AppModule {}
 ```
-If you want you can create an ormconfig.json file and specify all the configuration there but I like it this way.
+If you want you can create an ormconfig.json file and specify all the configuration there, but I like it this way.
 Above, there is a synchronize setting that should always be false in production.
 What it basically does is it tries to keep your database in sync with the code that you have written in your app. you can find more about it [here](https://typeorm.io/data-source-options#common-data-source-options).
 Instead of mentioning entites manually you can pass another setting `autoLoadEntites: true` which will automatically load entites on the fly.
 But I like to have fine grained control over my application so I prefer this way.

 Once you have reached up to this point, you can go ahead and create a class and annotate with `@Entity()` decorator to make it an entity which is basically symbolizes a relation in the database.